Service Identities

 4. Enter Allowed audiences.
 This can be retrieved from the ID Token of an OIDC provider.
 See the Prerequisites section for details.

 5. Get Federated Attributes.
-For example, user name and repository name, and branch for GitHub example.
+For example, the user name and repository name, and branch for GitHub.

 7. When calling Britive APIs with OIDC providers, make sure to use the OIDC token prefix in the authorization header Authorization: OIDC::{{ID Token}}.